oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 However, if needed for replication purposes, each modality's steps are organized into separate files with names corresponding to the step executed.

 # Acknowledgements
-This work was conucted as part of the University of Wyoming's HUMANS MOVE: NSF REU Site, under the mentorship of Dr. Shivanand Sheshappanavar.
+This work was conducted as part of the University of Wyoming's HUMANS MOVE: NSF REU Site, under the mentorship of Dr. Shivanand Sheshappanavar.